High Occupancy Virginia Toll Lanes to Appear This Year in Hampton Roads

 Tolls are only imposed on drivers who use the lanes if they have no passengers in their vehicle.

 Vehicles with at least two people can ride the HOT lanes for free.
-They will use an E-ZPass Flex, a type of transponder allows drivers to switch to a carpooling (HOV) mode.
+They will use an E-ZPass Flex, a type of transponder that allows drivers to switch to a carpooling (HOV) mode.

 Layne said express lanes could be built on the High Rise Bridge and around the Bowers Hill area of Chesapeake by 2021.